Extension of a Diophantine triple with the property $D(4)$: Introduction

-We can apply the previous results on triples when $c$ is given explicitly in the terms of $a$ and $b$ which gives us a slightly better estimate on a number of extensions when $b<6.85a$.
+We remark that we can apply the previous results on a family of triples $c$ which arises from the Pellian equation (\ref{par_trojka}) for the fundamental solutions $(t_0,s_0)=(\pm 2,2)$ which gives us a slightly better estimate on a number of extensions when $b<6.85a$.